Interweave Award 2026

 Jennifer Ding is a Senior Solutions Engineer at Decagon and previously a researcher at The Alan Turing Institute.
 Her work focuses on expanding practices for open & participatory AI.
 She was the data steward for the Serpentine's Choral AI Dataset, produced for The Call exhibition, as well as the co-founder of London Data Week.

-Rachel Falconer is Head of Subject for Creative Technology and Senior Lecturer, and Co-Programme Lead for the MA/MFA Computational Arts programme.
+Rachel Falconer is Head of Subject for Creative Technology and Senior Lecturer, and Co-Programme Lead for the MA/MFA Computational Arts programme at Goldsmiths, University of London.
 She is Co-Founder of the Process Iteration Network Research Unit.
 She has secured key partnerships enhancing student experience and research initiatives with institutions including Tate, the V&A, Arebyte Gallery, UCLA, Gazelli Art House, Hauser & Wirth, Somerset House Studios, the Lumen Prize, The Photographers’ Gallery, Nexus Studios, and the BBC.

 Martin Percy